 Stroll through your local farm stand this time of year and you are sure to find piles of beautiful Winter squash of all varieties.
 I don’t know about you but I am a sucker for adorable looking produce.
 I’m sorry, but isn’t delicata squash just the most precious vegetable you’ve ever seen?
 The pale yellow skin and the perfect green stripes – I simply can’t resist picking one up this time of year when they are in season.
-Even better, the skin is so tender you don’t even need to peel it off like you do with butternut squash.
+Even better, the skin is so tender you don’t even need to peel it off as you do with butternut squash.
 And yes, you can roast the adorable seeds for snacking just like you would with a pumpkin.

 Not only is soup a fabulous way to incorporate nutritious ingredients into your family’s diet, but it is also a very economical way to serve a crowd.
 Did 5 kids from the neighborhood stop by unexpectedly around dinner?
 You can easily stretch the soup for unexpected guests by adding more chicken broth.
 Serving vegetarians?
 Replace the chicken breasts with cannellini beans.
 My recipe is a template – let your imagination run wild.